alexandre-touret/api-first-workshop/docs/workshop.md

 A bunch of examples:
 * How the error descriptions stick to their implementation?
 * How to avoid gaps between the specification and the implementation?
-* How to design & validate the API prior coding it?
+* How to design & validate the API prior to coding it?
 ...

 ### Validate the generated API